The Dutch North Sea coast and its hinterland

 Arrival to the Dutch North Sea coast

-For example, book yours here Arrival by plane, bus or train*.
-KLM and Lufthansa will follow Amsterdam.
-From there it's best to take a car, as this is the only way to be flexible enough to get to know the towns in the region better.
-We traveled from southern Bavaria in our own car.
-We took two days for the journey with an overnight stay on the more than 1000 km long route.
-So the journey was easy to manage.
-Do you still have a few more days?
-Then we recommend one Road trip through the Hanseatic cities in Holland.
+We travelled from southern Bavaria in our own car.
+We took two days for the journey, with an overnight stop on the more than 1000 km long route.
+This made the journey easy to manage.
+Do you have a few more days?
+Then we recommend a Road trip through the Hanseatic cities in Holland.

 Rental car on the Dutch North Sea coast